 Your infant should be in a rear facing car seat until 2 years of age.
-For more information on car seats please consult “Car Safety Seats and Transportation Safety”
+For more information on car seats, consult “Car Safety Seats and Transportation Safety”

-These are completely normal newborn behaviors.
+These are entirely normal newborn behaviors.
 Do not be alarmed.
-If your infant hiccups after feeds, consider feeding a little slower and burping with greater frequency.
+If your infant hiccups after feeding, consider feeding a little slower and burping more frequently.

-Please do not hesitate to call Premier or your Obstetrician if you experience any of the following symptoms:
+Do not hesitate to call Premier Pediatrics or your obstetrician if you experience any of the following symptoms: